GregUtas/robust-services-core/README.md

   * the function's name
   * the time when it was invoked
   * the thread that invoked it
-  * its depth (in frames) on the stack: this controls indentation so that you tell how function calls were nested
+  * its depth (in frames) on the stack: this controls indentation so that you can see how function calls were nested
   * the total time spent in the function (in microseconds)
   * the net time spent in the function (in microseconds)